Learn how to support compliance through faster literature screening and management.

 Search Terms

-Creating records of search terms relevant to a literature review allows you to track your queries within each database.
-Literature Search Term records help maintain audit trails and ensure compliance with literature review obligations.
-We recommend creating separate records for each search term.
+Literature Search Term records allow you to keep records of search terms relevant to a literature review, recording your queries within each database and maintaining audit trails to ensure compliance with literature review obligations.
+We recommend creating a separate Literature Search Term for each search term.

 From the Search Terms section, select Create then complete the following fields to create a Literature Search Term: